Why You Should Monitor Applications, Not Processes

 One of the many things you come to love once you have used uberAgent for a little while is the fact that it is very application-centric.
 Applications are what really matters, not the individual processes they are comprised of.
-I will give you a example of that in this post.
+I will give you an example of that in this post.

-For every running process uberAgent determines the name of the application the process is a part of.
+For every running process, uberAgent determines the name of the application the process is a part of.
 That happens automatically and works for regular Win32 applications just as well as it does for UWP apps (AKA “modern” Windows apps) or Java applications.

 Why is this special?
 The Windows operating system has no concept of applications as logical entities.
 There is no API to map processes to applications or vice versa.
 The magic is happening right in uberAgent.

-With knowledge about applications all of uberAgent’s rich performance and user experience metrics can be presented at the process level as well as on the application level.
+With knowledge about applications, all of uberAgent’s rich performance and user experience metrics can be presented at the process level as well as on the application level.
 Read on for an example where that distinction is crucial.

 When I recently analyzed browser video playback performance I was surprised by Firefox’ apparent efficiency.
 According to Task Manager it only used 1.1% CPU and 121 MB of RAM while playing back a 1080p movie on Netflix: